ogradyc01/GoldenCheetah/UG_Special-Topics_Ride-Processing.md

 It takes a single parameter:

 * `Absolute Max` - this defines an absolute value for heart rates, and will smooth any values above this absolute value that have been identified as being anomalies (i.e. at odds with the data surrounding it).

+## Edit tool: Set SmO2/tHb from Speed and Cadence

+When recording from the Moxy in Speed and cadence mode the SmO2 and tHb data is sent as cadence and speed respectively.
+This tool will update the ride file to move the values from speed and cadence into the Moxy series.

+* No parameters.

 ## Edit tool: Fix Power Spikes